pulumi/docs/content/registry/packages/google-native/api-docs/compute/beta/router/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">int</span>
     </dt>
     <dd>{{% md %}}The minimum interval, in milliseconds, between BFD control packets transmitted to the peer router.
 The actual value is negotiated between the two routers and is equal to the greater of this value and the corresponding receive interval of the other router.
-Not currently available publicly.
-If set, this value must be between 100 and 30000.
-The default is 300.{{% /md %}}</dd><dt class="property-optional"
+If set, this value must be between 1000 and 30000.
+The default is 1000.{{% /md %}}</dd><dt class="property-optional"
             title="Optional">
         <span id="multiplier_csharp">
 <a href="#multiplier_csharp" style="color: inherit; text-decoration: inherit;">Multiplier</a>